ANA-THike/prompt-ai/README.md

 This project is created and maintained by **ANA THike**, blending the power of PowerShell, Python, and AI for instant and intelligent chatbot interactions.

 Feel free to fork, contribute, or report any issues!

----

-Let me know if you need any edits or additions!